sec10/Google-Data-Analytics-Capstone-Project/README.md

 ![image](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/images/UserTypeCountByMonth2019.jpg)

-For both groups the most trips were taken in September with the least trips taken in February.
+For both subscribers and casual riders, the highest number of trips occurred in September, while February saw the lowest trip volumes.

 <b>4.
 Median Ride Length By Month and User:</b>

 ![image](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/images/MedianGraph.jpg)

-The median ride length were the longest in April and May for customers and June, July, and August for subscribers.
+The median ride length was longest for casual riders (customers) in April and May, while for subscribers, it peaked during June, July, and August.

 <b>5.
 Top 5 starting station locations of customers and subscribers:</b>

 ![image](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/images/Top5StartingStations.jpg)

-Starting stations for customers are located more in the tourist district of Chicago.
-Whereas the subscribers starting stations are more concentrated in the business district.
+Starting stations for casual riders (customers) are predominantly located in Chicago's tourist districts, whereas subscribers tend to start their rides in the city's business districts.

 <b>6.
 Top 5 drop off station locations of customers and subscribers:</b>